 1/2 c. sugar

-1 Tb salt
+1 Tbs. salt

-1/4 c. margarine (dairy free Fleischman’s)
+1/4 c. dairy-free margarine

 6 c. sifted flour

-1 Tb margarine melted
+1 Tbs. dairy-free margarine melted

-Pour warm water into bowl.
+Pour warm water into a bowl.
 Sprinkle yeast over water, add sugar, and salt and stir to dissolve.

 Add egg, 1/4 c. margarine, and 3 c. flour.

 With wood spoon or electric mixer, beat 2 minutes.